Factsheet about enteroviruses

 Rapid risk assessments aim at supporting the countries and the European Commission in their preparedness and response to a public health threat.
 They provide a timely summary and risk assessment of a public health threat for EU/EEA countries related to a specific event.
 They also include potential options for response.
 As outbreaks or public health events develop, ECDC may issue updated risk assessments.

-This issue of the ECDC Communicable Disease Threats Report (CDTR) covers the period 14-20 September 2014, and includes updates on West Nile virus, chikungunya, Ebola virus, Enterovirus and polio.
+This issue of the ECDC Communicable Disease Threats Report (CDTR) covers the period 29 July-4 August 2018 and includes updates on poliomyelitis, dengue, Vibrio growth in the Baltic Sea, West Nile virus, Enterovirus detections and Ebola virus disease.